StackVista/stackstate-docs/configure/topology/how_to_configure_component_actions.md

 ![Component Actions](../../.gitbook/assets/component_actions.png)

-## 1. Provide a name and description
+## Name

 A Component Action requires a name that is displayed in the **Actions** context menu; it is mandatory to provide a name.
-The Description, on the other hand, is optional.
-However, it is a good practice to provide a bit of explanation that gives more context about your Action.

 Please note that the Component Action name is case-sensitive.

+## Description

+The description is used to populate the tooltip.
+The tooltip becomes visible to users who hover over the component action in the user interface.

-## 2. Bind components to your Action with an STQL query
+## STQL query

 In this step, you determine which components of your topology are going to be able to use this Action.
 To do that, provide an STQL query that selects all components that should have access to this specific Action.
 You can find more about queries in StackState on our page about [using STQL](../../develop/reference/stql_reference.md).